 Conductor, composer, and Professor Emeritus Rebecca Burkhardt is sought after as a guest conductor for professional and educational orchestras throughout the United States and abroad.
 She served as the Director of Orchestral Activities at the University of Northern Iowa from 1988-2020.
-Besides her duties as Music Director of the Northern Iowa Symphony Orchestra she performs as the conductor for the UNI Opera Theatre, and serves as a professor on the music theory and conducting faculties at UNI.
+Besides her duties as Music Director of the Northern Iowa Symphony Orchestra, she performed as the conductor for the UNI Opera Theatre, and served as a professor on the music theory and conducting faculties at UNI.

-She has performed with soloists Wen Wei, Simon Estes, Sheri Greenawald, Fei Xie, Laurie Smukler, Elizabeth Adkins, Ross Winter, Helen Callus, Anibal dos Santos, and Sean Botkin among many others.
-Burkhardt has worked closely with composers in residence Michael Daugherty, Dan Welcher, Libby Larsen, Ao Xiang, Sam Adler and Jake Heggie.
+She has performed with solo artists Wen Wei, Simon Estes, Sheri Greenawald, Fei Xie, Lan Weiwei, Laurie Smukler, Elizabeth Adkins, Helen Callus, and the Interro Quartet among many others.
+Burkhardt has worked closely with composers-in-residence Michael Daugherty, Dan Welcher, Libby Larsen, Ao Xiang, Sam Adler and Jake Heggie.
 Recently she conducted the premiere of The Suffragist, a new musical by Nancy Cobb and Cavan Hallman, featuringTony nominee, Nancy Opel.

-A native of Texas, Dr. Burkhardt earned a Bachelor of Music degree in Horn Performance from Southwestern University (TX), a Master of Music Education degree from the University of North Texas, and her Ph.
+A native of Texas, Dr. Burkhardt earned a Bachelor of Music degree from Southwestern University (TX), a Master of Music Education degree from the University of North Texas, and her Ph.
 D. at the University of Texas, Austin.
 She currently lives with her spouse Cynthia Goatley in Santa Fe, NM.

-Burkhardt has performed with soloists Wen Wei, Simon Estes, Fei Xie, Elizabeth Adkins, Helen Callus, among many others, and worked with composers in residence Michael Daugherty, Dan Welcher, Libby Larsen, Ao Xiang, Sam Adler and Jake Heggie.
+Burkhardt has performed with soloists Wen Wei, Simon Estes, Fei Xie, Elizabeth Adkins, Helen Callus, Nancy Opel, among many others, and worked with composers in residence Michael Daugherty, Dan Welcher, Libby Larsen, Nancy Cobb, Ao Xiang, Ao Changqun, Sam Adler and Jake Heggie.